Air of Authority - A History of RAF Organisation

 No 55 Operational Training Unit

 This was formed at Aston Down from No 5 OTU on 1 November 1940 within No 10 Group to train fighter pilots for Fighter Command, using Hurricanes, Blenheims, Defiants and Masters.
 In December the Blenheims and Defiant were transferred to No 54 OTU and at the end of that month it was transferred to the control of No 81 Group.
-In February 1941 a flight moved to Usworth, to be followed by the rest of the unit on 14 March.
-In April 1942 it moved to Annan and a year later was transferred to No 9 Group.
+On 12 February 1941 a flight moved to Usworth, to be followed by the rest of the unit on 14 March.
+On 28 April 1942 it moved to Annan and a year later was transferred to No 9 Group.
 By early 1944 it was acting as a Day Pilot Holding Pool and on 26 January it was disbanded by being redesignated No 4 Tactical Exercise Unit.

 In the event of a German invasion the OTU would have become No 555 Squadron to operate from Turnhouse, but this was later modified to forming No's 555 and 554 Squadrons to operate from Ouston.

 The unit reformed on 18 December 1944, again at Aston Down in No 12 Group by redesignating No 3 Tactical Exercise Unit.
-Equipped with over a hundred Typhoons it acted as a ground attack training unit until disbanding on 14 June 1945.
+Equipped with over a hundred Typhoons it acted as a ground attack training unit, as follows: -

 Officers Commanding: -